Sangelf/ranguo/README.md

-# tyleransom.github.io
+# sangelf.github.io/ranguo
-Repository for Tyler Ransom's academic research website.
+Repository for Ran Guo's academic research website.

+Main body of this homepage is build on Tyler Ransom's research website.